Jabrahamjohn/Sgssportal/Frontend/README.md

 3. Enable **file uploads**, **form validation**, and **notifications**.
 4. Maintain **clean modular structure** — you’ll define your own boilerplate.
 5. Ensure the **system’s workflow mirrors real SGSS operations** as above.

----

-Would you like me to generate this same documentation as a **Markdown file (`FRONTEND_WORKFLOW.md`)** that you can drop into your repo for your collaborator to read directly on GitHub?